 Jaimie Branch is a 2019 Roulette commissioned artist

-The ghostly avant-garde trumpeter Jaimie Branch presents new commissioned work for Roulette in her drum-trumpet duo Anteloper and quartet Fly or Die.
-Featuring work by Chicago-based artist, Kim Alpert, the evening’s first set Anteloper X Kim Alpert features the electric brain child of Jaimie Branch and Jason Nazary (Little Women, Helado Negro, Bear in Heaven).
-Branch and Nazary have been playing together as trumpeter and drummer for years, since meeting at the New England Conservatory of Music in 2002, but in this duo both musicians include synthesizers to push further into the spectral space ship ether.
-With deep rhythmic passages, telepathic improvisations and effortless melodic negotiations, Anteloper pushes forward, swinging its horns all the while.
-This will be their first performance featuring the incredible video skills of Kim Alpert.
+Ghostly avant-garde trumpeter Jaimie Branch presents newly commissioned work for Roulette with her drum-trumpet duo Anteloper and quartet Fly or Die.
+Anteloper is the electric brainchild of Branch and percussionist Jason Nazary (Little Women, Helado Negro, Bear in Heaven).
+After meeting in 2002 at the New England Conservatory of Music the duo began working together as drummer and trumpeter and have continued their collaboration through time and space.
+This performance marks an evolution of their alliance with the incorporation of synthesizers and video work by Chicago-based artist Kim Alpert.
+With deep rhythmic passages, telepathic improvisations, and effortless melodic negotiations, Anteloper pushes forward, swinging its horns all the while.
 Be prepared to be draped in light and washed in sound.

-The second set will feature Fly or Die, Branch’s quartet featuring Lester St. Louis on cello, Jason Ajemian on bass, and Chad Taylor on drums/mbira.
-The quartet will be playing selections from the Fly or Die record as well as premiering some new material from a forthcoming album.
+Fly or Die, Branch’s quartet featuring Lester St. Louis on cello, Jason Ajemian on bass, and Chad Taylor on drums/mbira will play selections from their self-titled record on International Anthem—a dynamic ride that dares listeners to open their minds to music that knows no genre, no gender, no limits—as well as premiering new material from their forthcoming album.

 Read our Spotlight interview with jaimie branch in our Spring 2019 zine or online here.